What Is Hemp?

 “Well if hemp oil is so good for the skin, maybe I should try some of those hemp face creams and moisturisers I’ve heard so much about…”

 To start with, the majority of alternatives are petroleum-based.
-Many of these contain minerals which aren’t good for you and cannot be absorbed, meaning they sit on your skin, clog up your pores, starve your skin of oxygen and lead to blackheads.21
+Many of these contain minerals that aren’t good for you and cannot be absorbed, meaning they sit on your skin, clog up your pores, starve your skin of oxygen and lead to blackheads .

 Hemp Hair Products